IMA++: ISIC Archive Multi-Annotator Dermoscopic Skin Lesion Segmentation Dataset: COLLECTION METHODS AND DESIGN

 \subsection{Data Collection}

 The \isicar exposes a public API for automated fetching of its contents.
 The images and raw \segs in \newdatasetname are originally obtained from the \isicar using the now-deprecated ISIC application programming interface (API) v1~\cite{ISICAPIv1}.
 The new ISIC API v2~\cite{ISICAPIv2} and its associated command line interface (CLI)~\cite{ISICcli}, however, do not have endpoints for fetching \segs.
-This leads to a situation where although the images are available for download on the \isicar, the corresponding \segs or the \seg-associated metadata are not currently available through the API, CLI, or web-interface.
+This leads to a situation where, although the images are available for download on the \isicar, the corresponding \segs or the \seg-associated metadata are not currently available through the API, CLI, or web-interface.
 To address this gap, we gathered the complete list of \segs and metadata by combining previously downloaded \segs and by contacting sources to obtain the metadata for these masks, followed by anonymization and appropriate organization to build the \newdatasetname dataset.
 The scripts used for all the data collection, processing, and analysis are available on GitHub~\cite{imappcode} at \githubrepo.
+To facilitate access to the corresponding images, we have curated a dedicated collection on the \isicar~\cite{ISICCollectionIMA} (see Records and Storage).